Alan Blaikley: Television themes

 Blaikley and Howard were also responsible for theme and incidental music for several television drama series, including The Flame Trees of Thika (1981) and By the Sword Divided (1983–1985), both of which subsequently aired in the U.S. on Alistair Cooke's Masterpiece Theatre, and the BBC's long-running series of Agatha Christie's Miss Marple (1984–1992).

 Psychotherapy

 Blaikley had long been interested in analytical psychology and, at the instigation of his analyst, mentor and friend, Dr William Kraemer, he trained as a psychotherapist at the Westminster Pastoral Foundation (The Foundation for Psychotherapy and Counselling).

 On graduating, he ran a private practice from his home between 1981 and 2003.
 This led to a collaboration between Blaikley and Howard and the maverick psychiatrist R. D. Laing on the cult album Life before Death.

 Later work

 Blaikley worked on a memoir, Have I the Right? – Memories, Reflections, Notes, and maintained his collaboration with Howard, with whom he was co-director of an active publishing company, Axle Music Ltd.

 Personal life and death

 Blaikley's partner from 1978 to 2015 was the translator David Charles Harris (1954–2015), with whom he entered into a civil partnership in 2007.

-Blaikley died on 4 July 2022, at the age of 82.
+Blaikley died from stercoral colitis at the Royal Free Hospital in Hampstead, London, on 4 July 2022, aged 82.